jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide.md

     </details>

 4. Verify k8s pods are running (note, some pods may initially be in a crashloop state.
-These should resolve after 2-3 minutes):
+These should resolve after 2-3 minutes).
+For those students new to Kubernetes you can reference this cheat sheet [HERE](https://kubernetes.io/docs/reference/kubectl/cheatsheet/)

     ```
     kubectl get pods -A